-Table 7 lists specific actions from the 2021 AR that were required to have been undertaken during the 2022 reporting period.
+Table 6 lists specific actions from the 2022 AR that were required to have been undertaken during the 2023 reporting period.

-Table 7: Actions Required from 2021 AR
+Table 6: Actions Required from 2022 AR

-Proposed Activities for 2021 Requested by Status Where Discussed Undertake progressive Overburden stabilization and rehabilitation and implement recommendations of the 2021 Rapid Visual Assessment and Ecological assessment Operator Consultants reports prepared outlining the required scope of works for rehabilitation and erosion and sediment control.
+Proposed Activities for 2023 Requested by Status Where Discussed Undertake progressive Overburden stabilization and rehabilitation and implement recommendations of the 2022 Rapid Visual Assessment and Ecological assessment Operator Consultants reports prepared outlining the required scope of works for rehabilitation and erosion and sediment control.
 Works being progressively undertaken.
-Section 8 Review and/or prepare management plans - NBMP, AQMP, BRMP, WMP, EMS, BFMP as per modification 6 approval requirements and audit findings Operator Management plans in place and approved.
-Section 6.1 Undertake annual Rehabilitation Rapid Visual Assessment (November 2022) Operator Complete.
+Section 8 Review and/or prepare management plans - NBMP, AQMP, BRMP, WMP, EMS, BFMP as per modification 7 approval requirements and audit findings Operator Management plans in place and approved.
+Section 6.1 Undertake annual Rehabilitation Rapid Visual Assessment (November 2023) Operator Complete.
 Undertaken by Cambium Group.
-Section 8 Undertake 2 year Ecological assessment (November 2022) Operator Complete.
-Undertaken by Ecoplanning.
 Section 8 Undertake audit of the surface water management system at the Southern Overburden emplacement once system is installed Operator Audit yet to be undertaken as emplacement not yet completed, with final water management system yet to be completed.
 Section 12 Implementation of the Real time noise monitoring alert system in the Control room Operator The real time noise monitoring system has been installed and is online.
-The weather station has been upgraded to provide data in line with the noise measurements.
-An alert system is to be trialled in the control room in 2023.
-Section 6.4 Permanently fence scar trees Operator Complete Section 6.9 Finalise Artefact collation and review and return Artefacts to Country Operator Commenced- approximately 65,570 Returned to Country.
+The weather station has been upgraded to provide data in line with the noise measurements with a daily forecast of possible noise impacts.
+Section 6.4 Finalise Artefact collation and review and return Artefacts to Country Operator Commenced- approximately 65,570 Returned to Country.
 Artefact analysis ongoing.
-Section 6.9 Implement Stakeholder Engagement plan for 2022 Operator Complete Section 9 Pit expansion to the East and commence south western overburden as per Modification 5 Operator Commenced Section 4 Redevelopment of ground water wells in line with assessment report Operator Report prepared by consultants as to the status of the wells and the new preferred locations.
-Section 7.2 Purchase and commission a back- up HVAS Operator Complete Section 6.3
+Section 6.9 Implement Stakeholder Engagement plan for 2023 Operator Complete Section 9 Pit expansion to the East and commence south western overburden as per Modification 5 Operator Commenced Section 4 Redevelopment of ground water wells in line with assessment report Operator Report prepared by consultants as to the status of the wells and the new preferred locations.
+Section 7.2 Implement real time air monitoring and investigate relocation of air monitoring sampling locations to boundary locations Operator Real time air monitoring has been installed.
+Section 6.3